 Ransomware is a major business threat in 2019.
-Do you have a plan?
+Do you have a plan for this and other catastrophic events?

 “Two out of every five companies struck with a major disaster are unable to recover.
 Of the survivors, one third go out of business within the next two years. ”